iq-motion-control/iq-module-communication-doc/docs/communication_protocols/dronecan_protocol.rst

 Defines how the module calculates the reported error count in its :ref:`ESC Status <dronecan_support_esc_status>` telemetry data.

 .. note::
 	CAN TX or RX errors are defined at the CAN bus protocol level, and are not directly related to DroneCAN.
 They are used to monitor your CAN bus's fidelity.
+More information about
+	CAN bus errors and how they are updated by the hardware can be found `here <https://www.csselectronics.com/pages/can-bus-errors-intro-tutorial>`__.

 There are 5 error count options:

-1. Active CAN TX errors
+0. Active CAN TX errors (the value of `TEC <https://www.csselectronics.com/pages/can-bus-errors-intro-tutorial#can-node-states:~:text=How%20do%20the%20error%20counters%20change%3F>`__)
-2. Active CAN RX errors
+1. Active CAN RX errors (the value of `REC <https://www.csselectronics.com/pages/can-bus-errors-intro-tutorial#can-node-states:~:text=How%20do%20the%20error%20counters%20change%3F>`__)
-3. Maximum of the CAN TX errors or RX errors
+2. Maximum of TEC and REC
-4. A logical OR combination of CAN TX errors | CAN RX errors.
-Combined, the value is a 32-bit number whose top 16 bits represent CAN TX errors, and the bottom 16 CAN RX errors
+3. A logical OR combination of TEC | REC.
+Combined, the value is a 32-bit number whose top 16 bits represent TECE, and the bottom 16 REC
-5. The cumulative number of both CAN TX and CAN RX errors since module power on
+4. The cumulative number of both TEC and REC errors since module power on

 RGB LED Strobe Enable
 ----------------------